trafi/TextStyling/README.md

     }
 }
 ```
-In the Interface Builder set `Text Style` to mathc your style's name.
+In the Interface Builder set `Text Style` to match your style's name.

-To see style changes right in the Interface Builder use `Designable` to UI elements classes. (i.e. `UILabelDesignable`).
+To see style changes right in the Interface Builder use `Designable` UI elements classes. (i.e. `UILabelDesignable`).

 # Installation
 Using [Carthage](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).
 Add the following line to your Cartfile: